basicallydan/danhough.com/_posts/2020-11-22-building-game-of-life-typescript.md

 I'm going to write this devlog as I go, so I may include in it some challenges I've faced as they may be interesting to read about and learn from.

+Don't wanna read this?
+Just want the code?
+Here is [the GitHub repo](https://github.com/conwaysgame/typescript).

 ---

 Whenever I build the GOL I insist on writing tests first.
 In fact, my first exposure to Conway's Game was during an exercise intended to demonstrate how Test-Driven Development (TDD) works.
 It's a very effective tool for teaching basic TDD to junior developers, and I'd recommend it.